 - No sneaky shit

-We need to reflect this vision in our marketing, and not dilute it with boring corporate-speak.
+We need to reflect this vision in our marketing and content, and not dilute it with boring corporate-speak.
 When we write content, we take a firm stance on what we believe is right.
-We would rather have 50% of people love us and 50% hate us, than 80% mildly agree with us.
+We would rather have 50% of people love us and 50% hate us than 80% mildly agree with us.